 Violating No-Contact Provisions

-Violation of a no-contact condition would cause the individual to go back to jail.
+Any communication with the other party is a violation of the no-contact order.
+A violation would cause the individual to go back to jail.
 A new bond can be set with a higher dollar amount that the person would have to post in order to be released, and new or additional conditions would be attached to the bond as well.
 They are more likely to spend their time awaiting trial or awaiting case resolution in jail if they violate a no-contact condition of the bond.

 Learn More about No-Contact Orders in Omaha from an Attorney